SportBeep.com

 Washington (AFP) – South African Aldrich Potgieter sank a birdie putt from just inside 18 feet on the fifth playoff hole to win the Rocket Classic for his first US PGA Tour title.
 The 20-year-old grabbed the victory in just his 20th PGA start, beating American Max Greyserman in the hour-long playoff drama after American Chris Kirk had been eliminated on the second extra hole.

-The playoff had returned to the par-three 15th at Detroit Golf Club for the second time when Potgieter, who had missed winning putts on the two prior extra holes, sank the winning putt after Greyserman missed a 34-foot birdie putt.
+The playoff had returned to the par-three 15th at Detroit Golf Club for the second time in the playoff when Potgieter, who had missed winning putts on the two prior extra holes, sank the winning putt after Greyserman missed a 34-foot birdie putt.
 “Finally got one to the hole and saw the ball roll end over end and just knew it was going to go in,” Potgieter said.
 “I’m just happy to walk away as a winner.”

 Related news